GivailsonNeves/udacity-react-myreadbooks/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── components
+        ├── Book.js # Component to control the exibihition of a book.
+        ├── BookShelf.js # Component to show a list of books categorized ├── pages
+        ├── HomePage.js # Initial page of the site.
+    │   └── SearchPage.js # Page for search books.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg